-In order to identify where heritage is at risk and draw attention to potential for restoration, Historic Environment Scotland holds records of historic buildings which are unoccupied and in declining condition.
-There are four buildings in Moffat Conservation Area included in the current buildings at risk register although there are firm proposals for at least one of them.
+In order to identify where heritage is at risk and draw attention to potential for restoration, Historic Environment Scotland has records of historic buildings which are unoccupied and in declining condition: Buildings at Risk Register for Scotland.
+It currently includes four buildings in Moffat Conservation Area but there are firm proposals for at least one of those.